 If your child is experiencing a particular problem it is essential that you communicate this to the teacher.
 Family stress caused by an illness, a new baby, a bereavement or a separation may result in the child becoming disruptive or withdrawn in school.
-It is unfair to expect the teacher to deal with a child who is upset if the teacher does not know there is a problem.
-Letting teachers know will allow them to help your child to cope and to make allowance for that distress.
+Ensuring that your child's teacher is aware of the issue is important as it can help them to support your child to cope and to make allowance for that distress.